What Makes Ashoka Chakra a Great Symbol

 WHAT MAKES ASHOKA CHAKRA A GREAT SYMBOL

-Whether in the modern day or ancient ages, design has always exusted due to deep inspirations representing timeless values of society, culture and relegion.
+Whether in the modern day or ancient ages, the design has always existed due to deep inspirations representing timeless values of society, culture, and religion.

 One such representation is the Ashok Chakra in the Indian national flag.

 Ashoka Chakra is also one of the most recognized symbols of medieval India.
-It can also be granted the honour of being one of the most pretigious symbols known in the history of India till date.
+It can also be granted the honor of being one of the most prestigious symbols known in the history of India till date.

-Its name comes from the name of the great Indian empror Ashoka, whose kingdom had pillars with this chakra on top.
+Its name comes from the name of the great Indian emperor Ashoka, whose kingdom had pillars with this chakra on top.

 What is Dharmachakra?